You can apply for a family law protection order in family court (in either Provincial Court or Supreme Court) if:

 How do you get a protection order?

-- help from a community support organization to assess your risk and make a safety plan, and
+- help from a community support organization to make a safety plan, and

 Usually you apply for a protection order in BC Provincial Court.
 It's free to apply for one there.
 Provincial Court is less complicated to navigate than Supreme Court if you're self-represented (if you don't have a lawyer).